 The Company generally buys the tungsten, tantalum, tin and gold included in the Covered Products in one of two ways.
 First, the Company purchases the vast majority of its tungsten, tantalum, tin or gold as raw materials directly from mines, smelters or refiners.
 The Company then incorporates these raw materials into its Covered Products at its own manufacturing facilities.
-Purchases of these raw materials represent approximately 80% of Kennametal's entire Conflict Materials Spend for the reporting period.
+Purchases of these raw materials represent approximately 69% of Kennametal's entire Conflict Materials Spend for the reporting period.

-The remaining 20% of Kennametal's Conflict Materials Spend relates to parts or components (a majority of which is electronic parts or components) that contain one or more of tungsten, tantalum, tin and gold and are purchased from third parties that have made these parts or components.
+The remaining 31% of Kennametal's Conflict Materials Spend relates to parts or components that contain one or more of tungsten, tantalum, tin and gold and are purchased from third parties that have made these parts or components.
 After it purchases these parts and components, the Company includes or embeds these parts and components in the Covered Products.

-As described below, the Company has taken extensive steps to determine the source of the tungsten, tantalum, tin or gold (as raw materials or as a part of a previously manufactured electronic product) used in the Covered Products during the Reporting Period.
+As described below, the Company has taken extensive steps to determine the source of the tungsten, tantalum, tin or gold (as raw materials or as a part of a previously manufactured part or component) used in the Covered Products during the Reporting Period.
 Based on these two distinct ways in which the Company sources tungsten, tantalum, tin or gold, the Company bifurcated its RCOI approach.